 Your body weight can play a major role in your stomach issues.
 Having extra fat in your mid-section puts extra added pressure on your stomach and increases acid reflux symptoms.
 If you've some weight to lose, losing it can help you cut down on acid reflux incidences.
 Living a healthier lifestyle can help you feel better in more ways than one.

 Now that you understand the basics, you're ready to start implementing them in your life.
-Change how you eat, sleep, dress and behave to insure that your symptoms are kept to a minimum.
+Change how you eat, sleep, dress and behave to ensure that your symptoms are kept to a minimum.
 Once you pair this with your doctor’s advice, you’ll find that your acid reflux no longer controls your life.